CharisisPapacharisis/aws-terraform-streaming/README.md

 - We can query the final dataset from the staging **S3** bucket via **Athena**, or to expose it for API GET requests via an **AWS API Gateway**, thanks to the *lambda_query_athena* function that operates as the backend of API Gateway.
 - We also send out notifications via **SNS** when a new file lands in the landing S3 bucket, and if a new BTC price is detected above a certain threshold.
 This is managed by the *lambda_triggering_sns* function.

 The **Glue ETL** script runs on *Spark*.
 It loads data from the source bucket, and adds new `partition columns` extracting the `year`, `month`, `day`, and `hour` from the timestamp_utc column.
 It also adds a date column by converting the first 10 characters of the timestamp_utc into a *date format*, creates a column with proper *timestamp format* and does *casting*.
 Then it writes the new dataframe to the destination bucket, in *Parquet* format, and partitioned by crypto type, year, month, day, and hour, improving this way the query performance and storage efficiency.

 The *enableUpdateCatalog=True* option ensures that the Glue Data Catalog is updated with the new partitions, so Athena can pick them up in future queries.
 The job is committed with `job.commit()` to indicate that all processing steps have been completed successfully.
 Note that by configuring the *job-bookmarks* as *Enabled*, we allow incremental processing.
 This ensures that the job only processes new or updated data since the last run.

 In terms of the **Simple Notification Service (SNS)**, we create:
 - an *SNS topic*, which is a channel to which messages can be published.
 - a *subscription* for sending email notifications, that will notify a specific endpoint (an email address, in this case) when a message is published to the SNS topic.
 Then, we can add our email as endpoint, either in the Terraform file, or by using the AWS UI.
 AWS SNS will send a confirmation email to the email address we provided.
 We need to confirm the subscription by clicking on the link in that email, in order to start receiving notifications.

-Tha **API Gateway** defines a REST API, with an endpoint URL that users can call, via the GET method.
+The **API Gateway** defines a REST API, with an endpoint URL that users can call, via the GET method.
 Our definition in the Terraform file ensures that an API key must be included in the request.
 The API Gateway is connected to a backend AWS Lambda function, *query_athena_currencies*.
 The API Gateway will proxy the incoming GET requests to the Lambda function using the HTTP POST method.
 There is also a usage plan defined for the ones using the API key, that controls the rate limits and quotas (throttle settings: rate_limit, burst_limit).

 ## SAM CLI